eserlxl/vglog-filter/doc/LOC_DELTA_SYSTEM.md

 #### Security Fixes
 - **Security keywords**: +2 each (security-related terms in code)

+### Universal Patch Detection
+**Every change now results in at least a patch bump**, regardless of size.
+The old restrictive thresholds (requiring both file count AND line count) have been replaced with a permissive approach:

+- **Any modified files > 0** OR **any diff size > 0** triggers a patch bump
+- The LOC-based delta system then calculates the actual increment amount
+- This ensures no meaningful changes are missed

 ### Rollover System
 - **Patch limit**: 100 (x.y.100 → x.(y+1).0)